tlively/learn-gfx-hal/book/src/06_textures.md

       };
 ```

-Technically you could either steps 1 or 2 first, as long as they're both done
+Technically you could do either steps 1 or 2 first, as long as they're both done
 before step 3.

 ## Allocate A DescriptorSet

-With a layout and a pool, we're ready to allocate a DescriptorSet.
+With a layout and a pool, we're ready to actually allocate a `DescriptorSet`.
 A
-DescriptorSet is a set of desctiptors in a specific layout.
+DescriptorSet is a set of descriptors in some specific layout.
 When it's first
-created, there still aren't actual Descriptors written into the set yet, so
+created, there _still_ aren't actual Descriptors written into the set yet, so
 that's the next thing we'll have to do.

 ```rust